giellatekno/oahpa/sms/00_readme.txt

 2. For LEKSA use only entries tagged as <book name="200"> in sms2X (for which <book name="100"> is a subset), but exclude <mg>s of entries tagged as <mg oahpa="excl">.

 3. For the Placename game in LEKSA use entries tagged as <l pos="pn" class="place"> (if not <mg oahpa="excl">).

-4. Three book names: "all", "100", "200".

-5. Semantic sets for the new version (defined in ~/meta-data):
-* HUMAN "Menneske"
-* SPACE "Rom"
-* BODY "Kropp"
-* SENSE "Egenskap, mengd, sinne"
-* HOUSE "Hus"
-* WORK "Arbeid og fritid"
-* TIME "Tid"
-* ZOO "Djur"
-* BOT "Plant"
-* FOOD "Mat og drikk"
-* ENVIR "Verld"
-For now we use only these supersets.
-Two sets (LANG "Språk" and CLOTH "Klær") are still excluded because we do not have enough entries there yet.

 6. dis/preferred variants in <l> and <t>
 * in <l> I mark only dispreferred variants (oahpa="dispref"), i.e. a translation variant which is accepted as answer in the reversed x-sms LEKSA game without being shown as the right answer